hanfengzhai/multiscale-graphene-fracture/README.md

 ***

-If you are a Cornell student and interested in this work, I strongly recommend you taking [Multiscale Computational Mechanics](https://classes.cornell.edu/browse/roster/SP21/class/MAE/6260).
+If you are a Cornell student and interested in this work, I strongly recommend you taking [MAE 6260: Multiscale Computational Mechanics](https://classes.cornell.edu/browse/roster/SP21/class/MAE/6260).